 After graduating from Southwestern, Bryan spent seven months training lay pastors and working with Adventist Frontier Missions in Papua New Guinea.

-After returning from the mission field, Bryan pastored in southern Louisiana before attending the seminary at Andrews University and earning a masters of divinity degree.
-After receiving his Master’s of Divinity from Andrews in 2008, Bryan and April moved to West Monroe, Louisiana where Bryan served the as the pastor of the Westlakes and Jonesboro churches for four years.
+After returning from the mission field, Bryan pastored in southern Louisiana before attending the seminary at Andrews University and earning a Master of Divinity degree.
+After receiving his Master of Divinity from Andrews in 2008, Bryan and April moved to West Monroe, Louisiana where Bryan served as the pastor of the Westlakes and Jonesboro churches for four years.
 During this time, Bryan was ordained to the gospel ministry and served on the conference evangelism and executive committee.

 After ministering in Louisiana, Bryan and April moved to Pennsylvania to serve as pastor of the Gettysburg and Hanover churches for four and half years.
 During his time there he began working on his doctorate through Andrews University.
 His focus is on the areas of apologetics and faith development among young adults.